How many species of birch trees exist in Europe?

 Answer

-There are four species of birch in Europe: the warty birch (Betula pendula), the pubescent birch (Betula pubescens), the dwarf birch (Betula nana) and the low birch (Betula humilis).
+In Europe, there are four species of birch: wart birch (Betula pendula), downy birch (Betula pubescens), dwarf birch (Betula nana) and low birch (Betula humilis).